The Spiral Village

 About the project:

-Based on a short prompt we had gotten in an earlier in-class assignment I pitched the concept for this game to the team.
-The idea I had come up with was a village that had been consumed by a Lovecraftian cult which altered the structure of the village.
-As the player would progress through the village they would spiral into the center of the village and its evangelical TV cult with some opportunities to escape.
-After pitching it to the team I wrote off the idea immediately because I thought the scale of the game would be too large for the time available.
-The team disagreed with me on this part and wanted to make this game so when assignment 2 rolled around we started production.
+Based on a short prompt we received in an earlier in-class assignment, I pitched the concept for this game to the team.
+The idea I had come up with was a village that had been consumed by a Lovecraftian cult, which altered the structure of the village.
+As the player would progress through the village, they would spiral into the centre of the village and its evangelical TV cult, with some opportunities to escape.
+After pitching it to the team, I wrote off the idea immediately because I thought the scale of the game would be too large for the time available.
+The team disagreed with me on this part and wanted to make this game, so when assignment 2 rolled around we started production.
 Later we continued working on the game for assignment 3 and passed the assignment with the highest grade (VG) possible.

 My work on the project

-With the scale of the assignment that had been presented to us we had decided to use Trello for this project instead of Jira.
+With the scale of the assignment that had been presented to us, we had decided to use Trello for this project instead of Jira.
 This choice may have made sense with the teacher’s advice to use pre-made assets for the project.
-But quickly our use of Trello turned out not to be capable of fully handling all of our needs.
-Most specifically we felt this on the graphics side of the project.
-To fill up this gap I made a sheet in Google Sheets where we tracked the work on the art assets for the project.
-After a few Kanban lectures in the Project Management with Agile Methods 2 course I was following at the same time I started using this as a sort of Kanban lite.
-Since the artists on the team found this way of working very beneficial we immediately made use of this at the start of The Social Grip’s production as well.
+But quickly, our use of Trello turned out not to be capable of fully handling all of our needs.
+Most specifically, we felt this on the graphics side of the project.
+To fill up this gap, I made a sheet in Google Sheets where we tracked the work on the art assets for the project.
+After a few Kanban lectures in the Project Management with Agile Methods 2 course I was following at the same time, I started using this as a sort of Kanban light.
+Since the artists on the team found this way of working very beneficial, we immediately made use of this at the start of The Social Grip’s production as well.

-My choice to work as a blueprints programmer may be confusing on this project but this was due to a few reasons.
-The programming student we had on our team wanted to explore some more field and I had done some smaller scale programming on other projects.
-With the complexity of the game mechanics in mind I took this as an opportunity to get acquainted with blueprint programming in UE5.
-I found this very beneficial by the end of the project as it had given me some more insight into the work of a programmer on an Unreal Engine project.
+I chose to work as a UE5 blueprints programmer on this project for a few different reasons.
+The programming student we had on our team wanted to explore new skills, and I had done some smaller scale programming on other projects.
+With the complexity of the game mechanics in mind, I took this as an opportunity to get acquainted with blueprint programming in UE5.
+I found this very beneficial by the end of the project, as it had given me some more insight into the work of a programmer on an Unreal Engine project.